Vyral/rob-st-john/_posts/2019-09-12-tips-and-tricks-for-hardwood-floor-repair.md

 {% include youtube.html %}

-Hardwood floors are definitely “in” right now, but the scratches and scrapes they can get aren’t quite so on trend.&nbsp;
+Hardwood floors are definitely “in” right now, but the scratches and scrapes they can get aren’t quite so on-trend.&nbsp;

 Don’t get me wrong.
 I understand how easily these little imperfections can happen.
 If you have pets or children, or even if you don’t, this kind of damage is all but unavoidable. **But with professional floor refinishers charging anywhere from $1 to $4 per square foot, fixing these common cosmetic issues is sometimes easier said than done.** Thankfully, professional help isn’t the only way to get your hardwood floors looking great again.&nbsp;